alfredosalzillo/flhooks/README.md

 must be followed.

 ### Only Call Hooks at the Top Level
-__Don’t call Hooks inside loops, conditions, or nested functions.__
+**Don’t call Hooks inside loops, conditions, or nested functions.**
-Hooks can only be used inside a __HookBuilder__ builder params.
+Hooks can only be used inside a `HookBuilder` builder param.
 They can also be used to create other hooks.

-## Example

-### Simple Usage
+## Simple Usage

-Hooks can only be used inside the builder of an HookBuilder.
+Hooks can only be used inside the builder of an `HookBuilder`.

+`HookBuilder` is like a `StatefulBuilder` how build the `builder` function.
+Hooks function can be used only in the `builder` function.

 ```dart
 // Define a Slider Page